Unifield/ufload/README.md

 db_user=openpg
 db_pw=your database password
 ```
+6. Use "dir" to confirm that the file is where you expect it to be, and is named "ufload.txt" and not "ufload.txt.txt".

 For each line, put the right thing.
 If you do not want to put your
 password in the file, you can add the ```-pw``` flag to any command,